FastLED/PlatformIO-Starter/README.md

 # PlatformIO-Starter

 Basic starter project for developing FastLED applications in PlatformIO.
+It's also backward compatible with Arduino IDE.

 # Why?